das-kushal/das-kushal/README.md

 $\textit{\textcolor{orange}{I mainly do fullstack web development using React and Express!!}}$ -->

-Hello there, I am Kushal, currently a Program Associate at Wells Fargo, Hyderabad.
+Hello there, I am Kushal, currently a Software Engineer at Wells Fargo, Hyderabad.
 I did Computer Science & Engineering (with Hons.) from Jadavpur University 2024, I am a full stack developer with a keen interest in Data Structures and Algorithms and has solved 1200+ problems on Leetcode.
 I also did my summer internship at Wells Fargo, Bangalore where I worked on React (for frontend) and Flask (for backend).
 I like to code and listen music in my free time.

 </p>